Giosue Gallucci

 Killer:

 In July 1913, Assistant DA Murphy and Deputy Police Commissioner Dougherty began to attack the Italian ring of policy shop proprietors.
 Over 40 arrests were made around Mulberry Bend and upper Harlem.
-Among those captured was Giosue Gallucci, the police described him as “The leader of the Italian criminals in Harlem” and that “his consent was consent was necessary before anything out of the way could be done in Harlem’s Little Italy”.
+Among those captured was Giosue Gallucci, the police described him as ‘The leader of the Italian criminals in Harlem’ and that ‘his consent was consent was necessary before anything out of the way could be done in Harlem’s Little Italy’.
 The real reason of the arrests was speculated to be to try and smash Galucci’s vice ring.
-Gallucci was well known for his dealings with prostitution and was nicknamed in the press as “King of the White Slavers”.
+Gallucci was well known for his dealings with prostitution and was nicknamed in the press as ‘King of the White Slavers’.

-On May 17th 1915, shortly before 10pm, Giosue Gallucci, 51, and his son Luca left the family bakery on 318 E109th and walked to the coffee shop Gallucci had just purchased for his son.
-Four men entered the shop and fired at the Gallucci’s.
+Several attempts had been made on his life, but Gallucci was finally killed on May 17th, 1915.
+Gallucci, and his son Luca, left the family bakery and walked over to the coffee shop Gallucci had recently purchased.
+Four men entered the shop and began shooting.
 Giosue was hit in the neck and stomach, his son Luca was shot in the stomach.
-Fifteen men were in the coffee shop, mostly friends of Gallucci, some returned fire but the shooters escaped.
+Fifteen men were in the coffee shop at the time, mostly friends of Gallucci, some returned fire but the shooters escaped.
 More than seven shots were fired in total.

-When the police arrived they arrested everyone in the coffee shop, and found Luca who had managed to stagger back across to the family home.
+When the police arrived they arrested everyone in the coffee shop, they then found Luca, who had managed to stagger back across to the family home.
 Luca died the following evening in hospital.

-Luca’s funeral was given three days later, 800 carriages left the “Church of Our Lady of Mount Carmel”, 22 carriages were for flowers alone.
-The precession went along E115th heading for the cemetary, carrying the $500 coffin.
+His funeral was given three days later, 800 carriages left the ‘Church of Our Lady of Mount Carmel’, 22 carriages were for flowers alone.
+The precession went along E 115th Street heading for the cemetery, carrying the $500 coffin.
 That evening Giosue Gallucci died in hospital.
-He had still been on $10,000 bail for carrying a concealed weapon from a case that dated back to 1913 and had not yet reached court.
+He had still been on $10,000 bail for carrying a concealed weapon, a case that dated back to 1913 and had not yet reached court, a fact that many attributed to his political connections.